martinvonz/jj/docs/glossary.md

 # Glossary

-## Anonymous branch
+## Anonymous bookmark

-An anonymous branch is a chain of commits that doesn't have any [named branches](#branch) pointing to it or to any of its descendants.
-Unlike Git, Jujutsu keeps commits on anonymous branches around until they are explicitly abandoned.
-Visible anonymous branches are tracked by the [view](#view), which stores a list of [heads](#head) of such branches.
+An anonymous bookmark is a chain of commits that doesn't have any [named bookmarks](#bookmark) pointing to it or to any of its descendants.
+Unlike Git, Jujutsu keeps commits on anonymous bookmarks around until they are explicitly abandoned.
+Visible anonymous bookmarks are tracked by the [view](#view), which stores a list of [heads](#head) of such bookmarks.

 ## Backend